BoilerMake/how-to-webdev/README.md

 We'll add a little client-side JavaScript, which will give us a chance to introduce [jQuery](https://jquery.com/).
 Once we have a pretty static site set up we'll the introduce the idea of a backend with Node.js running a webserver with [Express](http://expressjs.com/).
-This provides us with a nice segway into server-side rendering and templating [Handlebars](http://handlebarsjs.com/).
+This provides us with a nice hoverboard into server-side rendering and templating [Handlebars](http://handlebarsjs.com/).
 And finally with introduce the idea of a database utilizing MongoDB.